 When parents leave their kids in a daycare center, they expect for their children to be well taken care of.
 This includes making sure that the daycare center is fully staffed and has positive reviews, routinely contacting the child’s teacher, and making sure that their child is safe.
 However, what happens when something occurs that is out of the control of a parent?

-This is exactly what happened in a North Texas daycare center where a teenager drove a vehicle into a daycare’s side fence.
+This is exactly what happened in a North Texas daycare center where a teenager crashed a car into a daycare’s side fence.

 Driving Lesson with a Dangerous Result